Healthy Homes Assessment Te Awa

 What We Do

-As building inspectors we are experts in all components associated with expert house examinations.
-We are here to ensure you make the right decision when buying your next home.
+As building inspectors we handle all aspects of professional home Inspections.
+We’re there to make sure you make the right choice when it comes to buying your next home.

-We are serious about your investment We will conduct detailed examinations to make sure you don’t get any unexpected or expensive expenses, which means you can relax and focus on the enjoyable aspects of purchasing or owning a house.
+We are serious about your investment We conduct comprehensive checks to make sure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun parts of owning or purchasing an home.

-We specialise in a variety of solutions to make sure that you are fully informed of the condition of any property you may be considering buying or selling along with other solutions.
+We are specialised in a range of services to make sure that you are fully aware of the state of any property that you might be thinking of buying or selling in addition to other solutions.

-We have a systematic approach to your property inspection and the latest in technology for software including digital photos imbedded into your document, you are able to actually see any issues that could be identified.
-Thanks to our detailed reporting it’s no wonder we receive so many clients who recommend our services to their family and acquaintances.
+We have a systematic approach to inspecting your property and the latest software technology including digital photos imbedded into your document, you are able to actually see any issues identified.
+Thanks to our comprehensive report, it is easy to understand why we receive so many clients who recommend our service to family and friends.

 Comprehensive Home Reports